andasan/mailgun-cra-typescript-express-webpack/README.md

 #  Mailgun/React/TypeScript/Express/Sass
-This project is a starting point for a TypeScript based React app that also has a local API server using express.

-There are 2 different Webpack configurations.
-One for the server and one for the client.

 ## Server
 The server build process compiles the TypeScript files found in `/src/server` into a single bundled JavaScript file located in the `/dist` directory.